Handmade Holiday Gifting, Part 2: Quick-Pickled Jalapeño Slices

 One of the most widely available chilli peppers on the market, jalapeños are low in calories, fat and sodium, and high in health-promoting nutrients.
 The smooth green (or red, depending on how long they stay on the vine) peppers are very rich sources of vitamin C, and also contain vitamins A, B6, and K, folate, fiber and potassium, which can help improve your immune system and healing ability, promote eye, heart and digestive health, and fight off harmful free radicals.
 Capsaicin, a bio-active compound and the ingredient that gives chilli peppers their “heat,” stimulates release of endorphins to naturally fight stress and pain.
 Some research even indicates that (high amounts of) capsaicin may help curb appetite and slightly boost metabolism.

-And because this is not a canning recipe, there’s no putzing with gadgets or that most terrifying of kitchen tools, the pressure cooker.
+Because this is not a canning recipe, there’s no putzing with gadgets or that most terrifying of kitchen tools, the pressure cooker.
 All you need for a small batch is one 1-quart or two 1-pint jars, 10-12 sliced jalapeños, a garlic clove, yellow mustard seeds, and the basic requirements for pickling: vinegar, water, salt and a touch of sugar.
 A brief boil, and that’s it!
 They are “quick pickles,” after all.

 For the faint of heat, slice the peppers lengthwise to remove the ribs and seeds, and then let the jar sit longer before opening to really give them a chance to mellow.
 Increasing the amount of sugar is another option (but then, of course, you’re adding more sugar).
 I’ve also heard that running the slices under cold water tame some of the heat, but have never tested the theory myself.

 As one might expect, pickled jalapeños pair well with all manner of Hispanic and Latin fare from tacos and fajitas, to plates of slow-cooked pork, beef or chicken, to guacamole and salsa.
 Okay, okay… and nachos, which are interestingly Mexican in origin but made for Americans.
 (Just promise me you’ll forgo the neon orange glop, and class it up with fresh cheese.
 Queso fresco or feta, maybe?)
-They’re also great on burgers, swirled into yogurt or hummus dips, added to posole and bean chilli, tossed into the Whirley Pop while popping corn (great tip from my husband), or as a surprising addition to an icy margarita, Bloody Mary, martini or beertail.
+They’re also great on burgers, swirled into yogurt or hummus dips, added to posole or bean chilli, tossed into the Whirley Pop while popping corn (great tip from my husband), or as a surprising addition to an icy margarita, Bloody Mary, martini or beertail.

 We just love these little guys, and think a jar or two would be an awesome handmade gift.